Wedding Photography Tips For Engaged Couples

-When it comes to wedding photography tips – My Bridal Pix has got a ton of them.
-Probably the best bit of advice the experts at My Bridal Pix can give you is this.
+When it comes to wedding photography tips probably the best bit of advice the experts at My Bridal Pix can give you is this.
 Your wedding day is going to be one of the most spectacular, magical and I hate to say it, super hectic days of your life!
 The day will go by in a flash and as the years go by, it will appear even more faint in your memory.
 It’s sad but true, however, the best way to keep your wedding memories alive for years to come is investing in a professional photographer with wedding experience.
 Don’t make the mistake of having just a friend or relative take your photos.
 You want confidence in someone with experience who can retell your story perfectly as the day unfolds.
 Having a professional photographer to capture all those memories for you is truly a priceless investment.

 - Discuss style – Don’t be afraid to voice your opinion.
 If you don’t like traditional, then say so.
 The only way your photographer can create the images you want is if you give them some direction.